-To effect a change a student must meet with an academic advisor who approves the change and enters details into the computer.

-If there are seats available in the class requested and the new schedule will produce no time conflicts for the student, a change will be allowed.
+To effect a change a student must meet with an academic advisor who approves the change and enters details into the computer. the new schedule will produce no time conflicts for the student, a change will be allowed.
 Class availability during Add/Drop is severely limited.
 It is imperative that a student develop an acceptable schedule during the registration period.
 Courses dropped during this period are not reflected on the student's transcript.